PSYC3015: Personality and Psychological Assessment

 • LO4. understand the way that personality, intelligence, and metacognition predict valued life consequences such as successful aging, health, educational and workplace success

-• LO5. perform a systematic review, including formulation of a specific research question, creating search criteria of key terms, searching multiple relevant databases (e.g. PSYCInfo, Web of Science, SCOPUS, Medline), integrating the search in ENDNote, summarising findings in a table, and interpreting the meaning of the results
+• LO5. perform literature reviews, including formulating a specific research question, creating search criteria/prompts for key terms, searching multiple relevant databases (e.g., PSYCInfo, Web of Science, SCOPUS, Medline, Elicit), integrating the search in reference software (e.g., ENDNote), summarising findings in a table, and evaluating and interpreting the meaning of the results.

-• LO6. understand how different research designs can be used to answer specific questions (e.g. how to interpret a lagged panel model for determining the direction of causation)
+• LO6. understand how different research designs can be used to answer specific questions (e.g. understand how to interpret the results of cross-sectional and longitudinal research; how to interpret a lagged panel model)

-• LO7. display familiarity with assessment development techniques such as computer adaptive testing (CAT), anchoring vignettes, situational judgment test, the confidence judgment paradigm, and the overclaiming technique
+• LO7. display familiarity with different traditional and contemporary assessment techniques (e.g., standardised psychological tests, questionnaires, structured interviews, behavioural observations, rating scales, computer adaptive testing, anchoring vignettes, situational judgment test, confidence judgment paradigm, overclaiming technique)

 • LO8. respect and use critical and creative thinking, sceptical inquiry, and the scientific approach to solve problems related to thought and behaviour